National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Both are large reptilians that can be found in south Florida, the only place in the world where the animals coexist.
 Primarily alligators are found in freshwater habitats and crocodiles in coastal estuaries (they are better at expelling salt from the water).

 Alligators can be found in several areas of the Preserve, while there has been only one recorded sighting of a crocodile.
-Primarily crocodiles are found near Key Largo and in Florida Bay.
+Primarily, crocodiles are found near Key Largo, and in Florida Bay.
 The crocodile is an endangered species with an estimated population of about 1,500 animals, all of which are in Florida within the United States.
+Find a fact sheet here.

 What is Big Cypress National Preserve?
 Why is it important?

-Big Cypress National Preserve consists of 729,000 acres of freshwater swamp, which supports the rich marine estuaries along Florida’s southwest coast.
+Big Cypress National Preserve was created to protect the fresh water's natural flow from the Big Cypress Swamp into the Everglades and Ten Thousand Islands.
+In the Preserve, fresh water feeds a mosaic of five distinct habitats in its 729,000 acres and is vital to the health of southwest Florida's estuaries and the Gulf of Mexico.
 Big Cypress National Preserve contains a mixture of tropical and temperate plant communities that are home to a diversity of wildlife, including the endangered Florida panther.

-The preserve also protects the traditional customs and uses of the Seminole and Miccosukee American Indians as well as for the recreational activities of the inhabitants of south Florida.
+The preserve also protects the customary use and occupancy by the Seminole Tribe of Florida and the Miccosukee Tribe of Indians of Florida as well as a variety of traditional recreational activities enjoyed by many.

 When was Big Cypress National Preserve established?